 NOTE: The comparisons above are based on the raw material ingredient amounts, which includes “free methylfolate,” as well as salt & water content.
 If you are comparing two consumer products that don’t label the salt & water content, you can compare them as 1:1.

-Tell me more about the different types of Methylfolate
+What are the different types of Methylfolate?

 The ingredient Methylenetetrahydrofolate (or its short name: Methylfolate) was first patented and trademarked by a company called Merck in Germany.
 It was given the name Metafolin®.
-It is derived by bonding the “active nutritive ingredient”, the (6S) isomer of 5-MTHF, to a calcium salt molecule.
+It is derived by bonding the “active nutritive ingredient,” the (6S) isomer of 5-MTHF, to a calcium salt molecule.
 The (6S) isomer of 5-MTHF is the actual “free methylfolate” nutrient that your body can directly absorb and immediately use (it’s often denoted as (6S)-5-Methylfolate).
-Metafolin® is said to be 99.9% pure, this simply means that 99.9% of the ingredient itself is made up of the calcium salt molecule that only the (6S) isomer of 5-MTHF is bound to.
-In the body, this means that when you ingest the Metafolin® ingredient, the calcium salt molecule dissolves and only about 72-79% of the active (6S) isomer is available for absorption (the ‘active nutritive ingredient’ that your body can use).
-This process is called ‘first pass metabolism” or “first pass absorption.”
+Metafolin® is said to be 99.9% pure.
+This simply means that 99.9% of the ingredient is made up of the calcium salt molecule that the (6S) isomer of 5-MTHF is bound to.
+In the body, this means that when you ingest the Metafolin® ingredient, the calcium salt molecule dissolves and only about 72-79% of the active (6S) isomer is available for absorption (the “active nutritive ingredient” that your body can use).
+This process is called “first pass metabolism” or “first pass absorption.”

 Generic / Racemic Mixtures